Author: Srijiith

 Exploitation

-The vulnerability here is caused by using the format specifier %s with scanf.
+The vulnerability here is caused by using the format specifier with .
 The issue with this particular format specifier is that it reads input of any size and stores it in a buffer of fixed size.
 This may cause a buffer overflow, if input size exceeds the size of the buffer.

 Before reading input: